15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-The Monastery of Pedralbes, founded in the 14th century, is a beautiful example of Gothic architecture.
+The Monastery of Pedralbes, founded in the 14th century, is another example of Gothic architecture.

-Located in the Pedralbes neighborhood, it features a stunning cloister, peaceful gardens, and an impressive collection of medieval art.
+Located in the Pedralbes neighborhood, it features a beautiful courtyard, peaceful gardens, and an impressive collection of medieval art.

 Established by Queen Elisenda de Montcada, this monastery has been a place of worship and retreat for centuries.

-It’s a fantastic spot to explore if you’re interested in Barcelona’s medieval times.
+It’s a good spot to explore if you’re interested in Barcelona’s medieval times.

 14. Montserrat Monastery